MicrosoftDocs/SupportArticles-docs/support/sql/general/rolling-upgrade-sql-server-2019-2022.md

 ---
-title: Rolling upgrade from SQL Server 2019 to SQL Server 2022
+title: Issues when upgrading to SQL Server 2022
-description: Provides workarounds for some of the most common issues when performing an upgrade from SQL Server 2019 to SQL Server 2022. ms.date: 07/12/2023 ms.custom: sap:General Troubleshooting Information ms.reviewer: joriel, jopilov, prmadhes ms.author: prmadhes
+description: Provides workarounds for some of the most common issues when performing an upgrade to SQL Server 2022. ms.date: 07/12/2023 ms.custom: sap:General Troubleshooting Information ms.reviewer: joriel, jopilov, prmadhes ms.author: prmadhes
 author: prmadhes-msft
 ---
-# Rolling upgrade from SQL Server 2019 to SQL Server 2022
+# Issues when upgrading to SQL Server 2022

 _Applies to:_&nbsp; SQL Server 2022, SQL Server 2019, SQL Server 2017, SQL Server 2016

-This article provides steps to troubleshoot and resolve the following common issues when performing an upgrade from SQL Server 2019 to SQL Server 2022.
+This article provides steps to troubleshoot and resolve the following common issues when performing an upgrade to SQL Server 2022.

 ## Issue 1: An error related to access violation dumps

-An error related to access violation dumps occurs when you attempt to upgrade SQL Server from version 2019 to 2022 in an Always On environment.
+An error related to access violation dumps occurs when you perform an upgrade to SQL Server 2022 in an Always On environment.
 The error message and associated log entries indicate a fatal exception generated during the upgrade process.

 **Error message:**